pingcap/docs/tidb-cloud/tidb-cloud-quickstart.md

 6. During the creation process, perform security settings for your cluster:

     1. Click **Security Settings** in the upper-right corner of the cluster area.
-    2. In the **Security Settings** dialog box, set the root password and allowed IP addresses to connect to your cluster, and then click **Apply**.
+    2. In the **Security Settings** dialog box, set a root password and allowed IP addresses to connect to your cluster, and then click **Apply**.
+If you do not set a root password, you cannot connect to the cluster.

 ## Step 2.
 Try Playground